metallurgical/docker-development/README.md

 $ docker-compose up --build // or docker-compose build && docker-compose up
 ```

 This command will read the `docker-compose.yml`'s file and executed the instruction line by line.
-From this point, now you're able to browser our laravel-app using `http://localhost:9000`.
+From this point, now you're able to browse our laravel-app using `http://localhost:9000`.
 When the browser detect port 9000, the port forwarding will occur which forward the port 9000 to port 80 of docker container.

 ### Execute laravel command inside docker container instance